tjmclain/YarnSpinner-GodotSharp/README.md

 This plugin uses C# exclusively.
 If you are writing your game in GDScript, consider using the awesome [GDYarn plugin](https://godotengine.org/asset-library/asset/747) instead of this one.

 The scripts included in this plugin are based on Yarn Spinner's own [Unity package](https://github.com/YarnSpinnerTool/YarnSpinner-Unity), but there are some important differences.
-Those are noted in the [wiki](https://github.com/tjmclain/YarnSpinner-GodotSharp/wiki/Getting-Started).
+See [Migrating from Unity](#migrating-from-unity) for more information.

 If you encounter an issue, please report it to the [Github page for this project](https://github.com/tjmclain/YarnSpinner-GodotSharp).